microsoft/botframework-cli/packages/orchestrator/README.md

 NOTES:

-  An input .txt/.tsv file should have at least 2 columns delemited by TAB, where the first column is for intents and second utterances.
+  An input .txt/.tsv file should have at least 2 TAB-delimited columns, where the first column is for intents and second utterances.
   The input file is loaded into Orchestrator, where utterances are processed and featurized each into an embedding vector.
-The evaluation process is LOOCV (leave-one-out cross validation https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
+The evaluation process is LOOCV (leave-one-out cross validation, see https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
 I.e., the evaluation process iterates through every input utterance, find the closest examples for it in terms of semantic embedding, and compare their intent labels whether they match or not.